hyperledger-archives/composer/packages/composer-website/jekylldocs/problems/diagnostics.md

 >Please note: {{site.data.conrefs.composer_full}} is a framework - so your application will need to have it's own logging framework.
 Also, your application could also have configuration information to control {{site.data.conrefs.composer_full}}'s own logging.

-For application level prodblem diagnosis, this information here will not be required.
-This is for finding out information to help diagnose problems with the
-{site.data.conrefs.composer_full}} itself.
+For application level problem diagnosis, it is unlikely that you will need to be very familar with all of the information here.
+However a basic understanding and ability to enable the default levels of logging will be useful.

-# Diagnosing Composer Problems
+# Diagnosing Issues

 There are two places or environments where logging takes place

 - the one the application is running in
 - the chain code container that executes the transaction functions.

-Internally, {{site.data.conrefs.composer_full}} uses the  node.js logging package by default, with an initial level of log points and destinations set up.

 ## Overview